 Choosing The Right EDC Knife For You – Fixed vs Folding.

 You’re here because you have one of three questions.
 You are thinking of switching from a folder to a fixed blade.
 You’re thinking of switching from a fixed blade to a folder.
 Or, last but not least, you’re here because you’re looking to add a knife into your every day carry kit.
 Regardless of what got you here, we’re going to set you straight and get you squared away.
+Before we go any further, we want to throw a special shoutout to our friend’s at Gearpack, who have helped us acquire a good number of knives over the past few months.

 Choosing the right EDC knife for you is the first and most important decision on this path.
 While preparing to make your purchase, you need to ask yourself some fundamental questions.
 These questions are, “What do I need the knife for?”
 “How will I carry this knife?”
 “What’s my budget for the knife look like?” and last but not least “How often will I use this knife on a day-to-day basis?”